 26. Nghệ (Turmeric)

 In Vietnam, nghệ (turmeric) isn’t just a kitchen spice—it doubles as a trusted folk remedy and quietly slips into our daily cooking (though, honestly, that’s how we treat most herbs and spices).
-You’ll even see it brighten up simple boiled chicken dishes across the country.

 Turmeric shines in:

-Bánh Xèo – crispy sizzling pancakes
+Bánh Xèo – Vietnamese sizzling pancakes

 Bánh Khọt – mini crispy pancakes